menandmice/micetro_docs/guides/implementation/install_dns_controllers.rst

 Required named.conf Statements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Men&Mice DNS Server Controller requires that named.conf (including any files listed in include statements in named.conf) have certain settings.
-The following are required:
+The Men&Mice DNS Server Controller requires specific settings within the ``named.conf`` file (including any files listed in ``include`` statements in ``named.conf``).
+Ensure the following statements are present:

-directory
-  The directory substatement of the options statement must be present and must point to a directory that the installer can replace.
-Specifically, it may not refer to ``/``, ``/etc``, the root of a chroot jail, or any partition mount point.
-If you need to change or add the directory statement, you may then have to move files around or change the paths used elsewhere in your ``named.conf`` (or its included files).
+* ``directory``: The ``directory`` substatement of the ``options`` statement must be present and must point to a directory that the installer can replace.
+It should not refer to ``/``, ``/etc``, the root of a chroot jail, or any partition mount point.
+If you need to change or add the ``directory`` statement, be prepared to move files or update paths used elsewhere in your ``named.conf``.

-key
-  For BIND, there must be a key defined, so that Men&Mice DNS Server Controller can control named using ``rndc`` commands.
-It is common for there to be a key in a default file such as ``rndc.key``, which is almost always found in the same location as ``named.conf``; however, Men&Mice DNS Server Controller requires that this key be defined *explicitly* in ``named.conf``.
-If there is a file named ``rndc.key``, its contents can simply be copied directly into ``named.conf``.
+* ``key``: For BIND, there must be an explicitly defined key in ``named.conf`` to enable control of named using ``rndc`` commands.
+Copy the contents of the key file, such as ``rnds.key``, into ``named.conf`` if it's not explicitly defined.

-  To generate a key, the following command usually works, though you may have to specify a path to the command:
+  To generate a key, consider using the following command (adjust the path if needed):

   .. code-block:: bash

     rndc-confgen > /etc/rndc.conf

-  This creates the file ``rndc.conf`` in the default directory (usually ``/etc``, which may or may not be where you want it).
-This file contains a *complete* ``rndc`` configuration for local use, as well as key and controls statements, in comments, that can be copied into ``named.conf`` (after removing the comment marks).
+  This creates the ``rndc.conf`` file, which contains configuration for local use and key and controls statements that can be copied into ``named.conf``.

-controls
-  Men&Mice DNS Server Controller uses a controls statement for BIND.
-There must be a controls statement with an ``inet`` substatement that references an explicitly defined key (see above); the ``inet`` statement must allow connections from the loopback address, 127.0.0.1.
-If there is no controls statement defined, the installer will remind you to create one manually.
+* ``controls``: The Men&Mice DNS Server Controller uses a ``controls`` statement for BIND.
+There must be a ``controls`` statement with an ``inet`` substatement that references an explicitly defined key (as mentioned above).
+The ``inet`` statement should allow connections from the loopback address, ``127.0.0.1``.
+If no ``controls`` statement is defined, the installer will prompt you to create one manually.

 Changes in named.conf
 ^^^^^^^^^^^^^^^^^^^^^

-Installing Men&Mice DNS Server Controller rearranges your named configuration data, including rewriting ``named.conf`` and rearranging the data directory.
-The new configuration is functionally equivalent to the old, except the logging statement is either added or changed to add some new channels.
+Note that the installation of the Micetro DNS Server Controller will rearrange your named configuration data, including rewriting ``named.conf`` and reorganizing the data directory.
+The new configuration is functionally equivalent to the old one, except that the logging statement may be added or modified to include new channels.

 Common Files
 """"""""""""

-The file layout is a little different with or without BIND views.
-Here are the parts in common:
+The file layout differs slightly between instances with and without BIND views, but there are some common parts:

 .. csv-table::
   :header: "Description", "File(s) or directory"